 In other words, this course will focus on the three major genres of creative writing and explore what makes them work, how they are put together, and why reading and writing them is important, even necessary.
-Some questions we might be continually asking ourselves over the course of the class are: What are some properties that poetry and prose share?
-What makes one genre completely distinct from the others?
-What allows a writer to create a convincing and wholly imagined world that translates in the mind of a reader?
-Students will approach these questions by focusing on concepts intrinsic to the writing of any creative work-including characterization, voice, conflict, point of view, setting, and descriptive language among others.
-By investigating and experimenting with these traditional concepts, students will able to recognize and utilize poetic forms and narrative techniques and, therefore, be better skilled and more appreciative readers of imaginative literature.
-Class will consist of a mixture of student-led discussion of published works, writing check-in's and writing workshop-style discussion of student work.
+Students will create new work by focusing on concepts intrinsic to the writing of any creative work (prose or poetry)-including characterization, voice, conflict, point of view, setting, and descriptive language among others.
+By investigating and experimenting with these traditional concepts, students will able to recognize and utilize poetic forms and narrative techniques and, therefore, be better skilled and more appreciative readers of literature.
+Class will consist of a mixture of discussion of published works, writing exercises, and writing workshop-style discussion of student work.